 Why do we use it?
 Well, with just a few data points, we can roughly predict the result of a future event.
 This is why it is beneficial to know how to find the line of best fit.
 It'll help you find what the ratio of

 A is at a certain time.
-This least squares regression line calculator shows you how to find the least square regression line.
+Unlike the ratio calculator, which can deal only with one pair of numbers at once, this least squares regression line calculator shows you how to find the least square regression line for multiple data points.

 Least squares regression line equation